 There is a vicious cycle at play in our current labour market.
 The “skills gap problem” has become a classic HR cliché, provoking eye-rolls and exasperated gestures – “we’ve heard it all before!”.
 The skills gap refers to the apparent divide between the skills employers expect employees to have and the skills employees and job seekers actually possess.
+In this article we will explain the job skills gap and cover the following topics:

-The skills gap problem is real
+The problem of the skills gap

 Yes, this is becoming a tiring discussion with every thought leader pointing at who is “really” at fault.
 Education and technology get the brunt of the blame – politicians and policy makers claim that technology is moving too fast, whilst our education system lags behind.
 Yet these explanations are lacking in corroborating evidence and proposed solutions are ineffective.
 So unfortunately, this deadlock prevails.